 23 Sept 2025

-Sharp rise in complaints decided
+Sharp rise in determinations

-High upheld rate / maladministration
+High upheld rate/maladministration

 Remedies and redress